sheyll/oh-my-stack-templates/CONTRIBUTING.markdown

 ## Subsection in README

-Humans recognize patterns very efficiently, so if all templates listed follow a common structure, it is less mental overhead to _browse_ a long list of templates.
+I like patterns, so if all templates listed follow a common structure, I believe, that I need less adenosine triphosphate to _browse_ through a long list of templates.

 The suggested structure is: